Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Features.md

 #### New Get Omero app

-A simple app has been introduced to transform the downloaded Omero structure into a Glycol-PAint image directory.
+A simple app has been introduced to transform the downloaded Omero structure into a Glyco-Psint image directory.

 #### Updated viewer

-Operation of the Viewer app has been sreamlined.
+Operation of the Viewer app has been streamlined.
 The need to remember (undocumented) key shortcuts has been eliminated.
 A new mode has been added to watch the original movies (provided that the images root directory is reachable).

 #### New Glyco-PAINT launcher

-A simple GlycoPaint launcer allows the user to start the Glycol-PAINT apps.
+A simple GlycoPaint launcher allows the user to start the Glycol-PAINT apps.